beauchdj/Project/nextjs_folder/docker-nextjs-template/app/api/appointments/documentation.md

 - may browse available appointments from other providers by requesting status=Available

 Customers:
--see only available appointment slots
+-see only available appointment slots (slots are active, are not booked, and are in the future)

 Query parameters (all optional):
 - serviceProviderId: filter by service provider id.